heutelbeck/sapl-policy-engine/sapl-node/README.md

 }
 ```

-The `configurationId` is required for bundles.
-It appears in health endpoints and decision logs, enabling operators to correlate decisions with the exact policy version that produced them.
-For directory sources, it is optional and auto-generated when absent.
+Since SAPL 4.2.0, pdp.json must not contain a `configurationId` field; a pdp.json still carrying one is rejected with a migration message.
+The configuration id lives in the bundle manifest (set at build time or content-derived as `bundle@<hash16>`) and is derived from content for directory (`dir:<dirName>@<hash16>`) and resource (`res:<name>@<hash16>`) sources.
+It appears in health endpoints and decision logs, enabling operators to correlate decisions with the exact publication that produced them.

 Voting modes: `PRIORITY_DENY`, `PRIORITY_PERMIT`, `UNANIMOUS`, `UNANIMOUS_STRICT`, `UNIQUE`.